 This post may contain affiliate links from which i can earn a commission

-If you’re a woman in menopause or postmenopause and experiencing a UTI (urinary tract infection) you’re not alone.
+If you’re experiencing recurring utis in menopause (urinary tract infection) you’re not alone.
 These infections are a common health issue for menopausal women.
-In this blog post, we’ll talk about what you need to know about recurrent urinary tract infections and menopause.
-We’ll also provide some tips on what symptoms you should look out for as well as how to prevent UTI during menopause.
+In this blog post, we’ll talk about what you need to know about recurrent utis in menopause and beyond.
+We’ll also provide some tips on what symptoms you should look out for as well as how to prevent a UTI.
 Keep reading for more information.

 What is a UTI?

-A UTI happens when bacteria from the bowel enter and up the urethra.
+A UTI happens when bacteria from the bowel enter the urethra.
 Usually, it would be flushed out when you pee but that doesn’t always happen and the result is an infection.

 Can menopause cause UTI?